mrdomino/onepass/HACKING.md

 argon2.hash_password_into(master_password, salt, &mut key_material);
 ```

-We use Argon2d (data-dependent) rather than Argon2i (data-independent) because we're not worried about side-channel attacks in a CLI context, and Argon2d provides better protection against GPU cracking.
+We use Argon2d (data-dependent) rather than Argon2i (data-independent) because we’re not worried about side-channel attacks in a CLI context, and Argon2d provides better protection against GPU cracking.

 ### Step 3: Pseudorandom Generation
 ```rust